-Next, what kind of paintball do you play?
+Next, What kind of paintball do you play?
 Are you a “rec-baller” who goes out into their backyard to play with friends, maybe going to a field every once in a while?
-Or are you an aspiring tournament player who demands the absolute best from their gun, and plays and practices every week?
+Or are you an aspiring tournament player who demands the absolute best from their gun, who plays and practices every week?
 This decision is as important as the price, because you don’t want to be stuck on a speedball field with a long, mil-sim marker, and you don’t want your $1400 trophy gun out in the mud.

 Take all these points into consideration, with one final bit of advice; choose the gun that you like, and don’t simply buy a gun because you saw another player using it.

-The Different Shapes and Styles of the Best Paintball Guns
+The Different Shapes and Styles of Paintball

-These are pretty self-explanatory.
+Pretty self-explanatory.
 Woodsball is paintball played in the woods, or more specifically, anywhere but an organized or speedball field.
 There are boundaries, obviously, but the fields tend to be large, several acres on average, and any cover is either natural (trees, rocks, and such) or is made of plywood, sticks, or dirt.
 This type of play is asymmetrical and requires teamwork to get around the field.

 Good woodsball guns are big, simple, and mechanical.
 They have good efficiency and accuracy for long play times and long shots and can stand up to any conditions.
 Tippmann has been the go-to woodsball gun manufacturer since 1986, but any solidly built gun will do the job.